To5BG/NodeBB/README.md

 This is Group 12's solutions addressing the security challenges, proposed by course DD2391/DD2394.
 The group is supposed to solve three challenges (two selective, one mandatory) that improve the security of the full-stack web application [NodeBB](https://github.com/NodeBB/NodeBB), a NodeJS forum fullstack app generator, that supports Redis, MongoDB, or PostgreSQL.

-For all but the mandatory challenge, MongoDB is to be setup.
+For all but the mandatory challenge, MongoDB is to be setup (the default database used).
 Redis is to be used for the mandatory one, so as to not render the challenge trivial.

 ## Authors